AdmcCarthy/Investigating_Baseball_Data/README.rst

 Where do the best baseball players come from?

-Are there relationships between where a baseball player is from or where they studies and their salary, the number of awards recieved, or all star status?
+Will a baseball player birth location or college location relate to salary, or awards?

+This is a brief exploration of large database on baseball players.

 This report covers: